ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - *For prototyping, in most cases MPU-6050 is enough if you need to measure tilt angle without relative heading (it doesn't have a magnetometer to do so).
 The MPU-9250 and ICM-20948 have magnetometer included.*
 - *DMP computes Euler angles or quaternions without wasting resources of your Arduino.*
 - *Using Mahony filter is not even close to quality of DMP.*
+- ***ICM-20948** *is a successor to MPU-6050/MPU-9250.
+Sparkfun has a library that leverages the same DMP algorithm for 9-dof.
+The problem is product availability.*

 ## ISM330DHCX
 ### Calibration: